Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - Original Xbox
-  - Is CXBX-Reloaded capable to run homebrew flawlessly?!
+  - I don't own one.
+Is CXBX-Reloaded capable to run homebrew flawlessly?!
 Homebrew games were much too slow last time I tested it.
     <br/>
     <br/>
 - Xbox 360
   - Waiting until it's safe to install CFW without the worry about a ban.
-(XNA is dead on Xbox 360 😢).
+(XNA is dead on Xbox 360 😢😥😥).
 Can Xenia run homebrew well?!
 Never tested it.
-Also the homebrew situation is kind of meh over there.
+Also the homebrew situation is kind of meh over there and there is the XNA version ...
     <br/>
     <br/>
 - Java